eclipse-vertx/vert.x/manual.md

 **Vert.x is the framework for the next generation of asynchronous, effortlessly scalable, concurrent applications.**

-Vert.x is an event driven application framework that runs on the JVM - a run-time with *real* concurrency and unrivaled performance.
+Vert.x is an event driven application framework that runs on the JVM - a run-time with *real* concurrency and unrivalled performance.
 Vert.x then exposes the API in Ruby, Java, Groovy, JavaScript and Python.
 So *you* choose what language you want to use.
 Scala and Clojure support is on the roadmap too.

 Some of the key highlights include: